zsparal/api-documentation/source/reseller-api/result-codes.rst

    * - ``96``

-     - One of the parameters contains bites that can not be read as UTF-8.
+     - One of the parameters contains bytes that can not be understood as UTF-8.

    * - ``97``